contentacms/contenta_vue_nuxt/README.md

 **Pages** are special Nuxt.js components : they are automatically rendered on server side and are accessible automatically via an url.
 For example "pages/recipes.vue" can be accessed going to  "/recipes" uri.
 They use a special "asyncData" method which is used for server side rendering.

-**Layouts** are some Vue components used as template wrappers for pages components, somehow like "page.tpl.php" in Drupal.
+**Layouts** are some Vue components used as template wrappers for pages components, somehow like the "page.tpl.php" from Drupal.

-**Services** directory contains cross-components business logic, this is where resides our functions and class to fetch data from Contenta CMS public API.
+**lib** directory contains cross-components library or business logic, this is where resides our functions and class to fetch data from Contenta CMS public API.

 ## DEV CONTRIBUTION GUIDELINES